Pungyeon/custom-tags-article/README.md

 }
 ```

+Very simply put, the `Value` struct is a structure containing various metadata and pointers for a given variable.
+More so, it has various methods attached, to enable retrieving this information in a, somewhat, safe and easy manner.
+In any case, it's better than retrieving the data using pointer arithmetic, which is what most of the methods are doing under the hood.
+The three fields of Value are:
+* `typ`: `*rtype` is a struct for generically describing *any* value.
+Which includes type and kind name, as well as metadata establishing size, hashing, equality, as well as information on garbage collection.
+* `ptr`: is an `unsafe.Pointer` (which is as close to a C pointer as Go gets), to the data stored by the given value.
-Simply, the `typ` field of type `*rtype` is Go's "common" internal library type.
-It is essentially just metadata for that particular value: name, size, equality function, hash and garbage collection data.
-The `ptr unsafe.Pointer` is a raw pointer to the actual data of the value and `flag` is additional metadata: whether the value is read-only, if it is addressable etc. I'm not going deeper into this rabbit hole, but if are curious, I can highly recommend jumping right in!
-It's a lot of fun.
+* `flag`: is another metadata field, which is typically used for pointer arithmetic.

+I'm not going deeper into this rabbit hole, but if are curious, I can highly recommend jumping right in!
+It's a lot of fun and you learn a lot about how Go works under the hood.
+So, if you're into that kind of stuff, this is your gateway.

 > NOTE : Thoroughly recommend this article series: https://cmc.gitbook.io/go-internals/

 Either way, the `reflect.Value` type allows us to have a peak at the metadata of the given value.
-For example, using the method `reflect.Value::Kind` we can retrieve the underlying type (int, array, slice, struct etc.).
+For example, using the method `reflect.Value::Kind` we can retrieve the underlying 'kind' (int, array, slice, struct etc.).
 Using this kind value, we can check whether the given value is of type `reflect.Struct`.
 We do this, as we are not interested in anything else; After all, we are trying to retrieve struct tags, and they only reside on structs.

+> NOTE: I will try to distinguish between type and kind throughout the article, in terms of what it means according to the reflect package.
+The difference being: `kind` can be considered the native / primitive types of Go: `struct`, `int(s)`, `string`, `float` etc. Whereas `type` also includes our custom structs such as `reflect.Value`.
+In other words: `reflect.Value`'s kind is a `Struct`, but is of type `reflect.Value`.
+A pointer, so `*reflect.Value`'s kind is `Ptr`.

 Should we have been lucky enough to receive a struct kind, we will now retrieve the type information of this struct.
 As an example, if we had received a `Person` type, we would be retrieving the `reflect.Type` metadata for a `Person`.
 With this type information we can now iterate over the fields by calling the `reflect.Type::NumField` method, which will return the number of fields for that type.
 Thereafter, we can retrieve the metadata for each field using the method `reflect.Value::Field`, specifying the field index with our iterator `i`.